Eastern Oregon Correctional Institution: Prison Blues

 Commercial Prison Blues brand garments are produced at the Eastern Oregon Correctional Institution.
 The garment manufacturing operation is one of the largest prison industries in the state.
 The Prison Blues enterprise manufactures denim blue jeans, yard coats, and work shirts for Oregon prison inmates and commercial sales to the public.

 The Prison Blues production facility was established in 1989 by Inside Oregon Enterprises, a division of the Oregon Department of Corrections.
 The start-up cost for the 37000 sqft production facility was financed by a Federal grant, but the operation is now self-financing.
 By 1998, the Prison Blues brand was being sold in 30 states and overseas.
 In 2001, Prison Blues began marketing its denim jeans and other garments on-line.
 Today, the Prison Blues brand is a successful commercial product line sold across the United States and internationally.

 Inmates who work in the Prison Blues factory are all volunteers.
 In fact, there is always a long waiting list of inmates who would like to join the Prison Blues workforce.
 To be eligible, an inmate must have a record of good conduct and successfully interview with the factory personnel office, an experience that helps inmates prepare for job interviews outside prison.
 Once hired, an inmate must continue to demonstrate good behavior and produce garments that meet the Prison Blues standard of quality.
 Inmates working in the Prison Blues factory are paid prevailing private sector wages, of which they receive twenty percent.
 They are also eligible for quality and productivity bonuses.
 Eighty percent of their salary is returned to the state to help cover the cost of incarceration, pay victim restitution, and provide family support.
 Inmates also pay both state and Federal taxes on their earnings.
 The inmate can save the remaining amount or use it to provide additional family support, take college courses, or purchase items at the prison store.

 Visiting

-At the Eastern Oregon Correctional Institution, visiting is permitted five days a week, Wednesday through Sunday; there are two visiting periods each day.
-In the morning the visiting hours are from 0830 until 1115, while afternoon visiting hours are from 1300 until 1600.
+At the Eastern Oregon Correctional Institution, visiting is permitted five days a week, Wednesday through Friday and every other Saturday; there are two visiting periods each day.
+In the morning the visiting hours are from 0830 until 1115, while afternoon visiting hours are from 1300 until 1545.
 The prison is closed to visitors on Mondays and Tuesdays.